It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Gymnastics such as cartwheels or floor-level somersaults are humans' method of invoking this trope.

 - In StarCraft II, banelings execute this trope with an upgrade (which increases their speed).

 - The Crites from the Critters films curl up and roll when they need to move quickly.
 In one of the films, a whole swarm of them bunch up into a single large rolling ball.

 - Riddick.
-The scorpion creatures have perfectly good legs, but in a scene where a horde attack Riddick and Boss John, one of them is seen rolling into the action before unraveling to attack.
+The scorpion creatures have perfectly good legs, but in a scene where a horde attack Riddick and Boss John, one of them is seen rolling into the action like the mythical hoop snake before unraveling to attack.